 Did you know that we have a National Park running right through the Twin Cities in Minnesota?
-The Mississippi National River and Recreation Area offers 72 miles of boating, running/walking/hiking/biking trails, fishing, birdwatching, nature and city photography and much more.
+The Mississippi National River and Recreation Area offer 72 miles of boating, running/walking/hiking/biking trails, fishing, birdwatching, nature and city photography, and much more.
 We are fortunate to live in an urban area with so much nature to enjoy.

 “Unlike most other national parks, the Mississippi National River and Recreation Area is a partnership park.” – National Park Service.